I am an expert in all types of construction contracts. Today, I am a specialist in the negotiation and resolution of

 matters involving construction contract dispute resolution and serve as

 an expert witness in construction litigation.
-I am a mediator and a
+I was a mediator and a

 commercial arbitrator for the American Arbitration Association.
 My